The League office is closed on July 4 and 5 in observation of Independence Day.

 Where Notices Must be Published or Posted

+The Iowa Legislature approved a series of changes in 2024 that modernized the public notice requirements and what newspapers (and newspaper websites) can be utilized.
 Chapter 618 of the Code provides more specifics on the newspaper used to publish notices.
-In particular, Section 618.3 requires the newspaper to be generally circulated in the city, published at least once a week for at least 50 weeks of the year and regularly mailed through the post office of entry for at least two years.
-The newspaper must also devote at least 25 percent of its total column space in more than half its issues to public information.
+Historically, Section 618.3 has required a newspaper to be generally circulated in the city, published at least once a week for at least 50 weeks of the year and regularly mailed through the post office of entry for at least one year.
+A newspaper must also devote at least 25 percent of its total column space in more than half its issues to public information.
 Finally, the newspaper must have a list of subscribers who have paid or promised to pay more than a nominal rate for copies and is paid by at least 50 percent of the persons it is distributed to.

 Newspaper Rates